 - Total Year 1: $27,000-62,000.
 Year 2+: $7,000-12,000/year

-After Year 1, the robot costs 10-15% of a human worker — and works 24/7 without breaks, sick days, or vacation.
+After Year 1, the robot runs at 10-15% the cost of a human worker — and it doesn't take breaks, sick days, or vacation.
+It works around the clock.

-The scale: Amazon employs 1.5 million warehouse workers.
-At $60,000 average total cost, that is $90 billion annually.
-Robots that handle even 30% of these tasks represent a $27 billion revenue opportunity for a single customer.
+The scale: Amazon has 1.5 million warehouse workers.
+At $60,000 average total cost, that's $90 billion annually.
+Robots handling even 30% of those tasks?
+That's a $27 billion opportunity from one customer.

 Where Robots Make Money Today

-Humanoid general-purpose robots are 2-5 years from mass deployment.
-But specialized robots are already generating revenue:
+General-purpose humanoid robots are 2-5 years from mass deployment.
+But specialized robots are already pulling in serious revenue:

 | Application | Revenue Today | Companies |